I saw Nick Drake

 We know that collecting precious things is addictive.
 So we plan to help you with your addiction in a number of ways.

 Timing.
-We don’t want to bombard you.
-We are planning no more than one or two titles in each calendar year.
-We will be releasing details of new titles every six months.
+We don’t want to bombard you, and each book takes a significant amount of time to get right.
+As a result, we are planning no more than one or two titles in each calendar year.

 Consistency.
 We want you to be able to build up a collection that works together, where the individual components can be stored and displayed together.
 So we will ensure consistency with all future titles in the series.
 A consistent look and feel, a consistent size (24 x 18 inches when closed, 24 x 36 inches spread size), and each book housed in a bespoke slipcase.
 This means that serial collectors can build up a handsome set of volumes over time.
 Of course the contents will vary, but they will be consistently brilliant.